sgmurphy/wordpress-plugins/call-now-button/readme.txt

 == Changelog ==
-= 1.4.6 =
+= 1.4.6 / 1.4.7 =
-* Improvements for Link, Iframe and Email
+* Improvements for Link, Iframe and Email validation

 = 1.4.5 =
 * Ready for WordPress 6.5